csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 ◦ Basic operations

-◦ Additional operations that can be expressed in terms of the basic opera- tions
+◦ Additional operations that can be expressed in terms of the basic operations

 ◦ Extended operations, some of which add further expressive power to relational algebra